The cover letter you write and format will serve as your first impression with a prospective hiring representative.

 Items to Include in Your Cover Letter

-Communicate Why You Chose Their Company Over Others
+Communicate Why You Applied to Their Company

 Research the company to learn their vision, values, products, and services.
 When you write a cover letter, mentioning something specific about why you like their values will make a bigger impression on the interviewer than the candidates that don’t.